Umang-Chourasia/IRCTC/README.md

 So,

-A little brief of programe - This is a python programme ive created using basic oops and without the use of any AI.
+A little brief of programe - This is a python programme i've created using basic oops and without the use of any AI.
 This programme lets you access the latest schedule chart Of real time Indian Rails.

 This is an initial commit and there will be further more updates when i'll be fixing some errors and improving the code.